• Home

 I would have liked to see the toy museum or do the brewery tour, but we just didn’t have enough time.
 If we had an extra touring day, I definitely would buy the 72-hour pass.

-Again, the Salzburg Card is definitely one of the better all-inclusive city passes we have bought.
+Again, the Salzburg Card is definitely worth it and one of the better all-inclusive city passes we have bought.
 Plus, the price is relatively low compared to those in Vienna or Paris.
 I wouldn’t hesitate to buy it again.
-You can purchase it here:
+You can purchase it here.

 Are you heading to Salzburg?
 What do you look forward most to seeing?
 Please let me know in the comments!